 Get exclusive member benefits & effect social change.
 Join Today

 Thalassemia is inherited, meaning that at least one of your parents must be a carrier of the disease.
-It’s due to either a genetic mutation or a deletion of certain key gene fragments.
+It’s caused by either a genetic mutation or a deletion of certain key gene fragments.

-The two main forms of thalassemia are alpha-thalassemia and beta-thalassemia.
-In alpha-thalassemia, at least one of the alpha globin genes has a mutation or abnormality.
-In beta-thalassemia, the beta globin genes are affected.
+Thalassemia minor is a less serious form of the disorder.
+There are two main forms of thalassemia that are more serious.
+In alpha thalassemia, at least one of the alpha globin genes has a mutation or abnormality.
+In beta thalassemia, the beta globin genes are affected.

-Each of these two forms of thalassemia has several distinct types.
-The exact form you have will affect the severity of your symptoms and prognosis.
+Each of these forms of thalassemia has different subtypes.
+The exact form you have will affect the severity of your symptoms and your outlook.